tsugiproject/tsugi/docs/LAUNCHING.md

     https://lti-tools.dr-chuck.com/tsugi/mod/pythonauto/auto.php?exercise=hello

 With no exercise it is an interative Python coding environment where you can test out code.
-Youcan also specify an exercise which will be automatically graded and the grades will be sent back to the LMS via LTI.
+You can also specify an exercise which will be automatically graded and the grades will be sent back to the LMS via LTI when you properly complete the exercise.

 Valid exercises include: hello, fopen, loop, 2.2, 2.3, 3.1, 3.3, 4.6,
 5.2, 6.5, 7.1, 7.2, 8.4, 9.4, and 10.2.